Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What's a realistic budget to get a comfortable property in Thailand as of 2026?

-In Thailand, "comfortable" generally means a unit of at least 35 to 50 square meters, in a building with a functioning pool, gym, and 24-hour security, within reasonable walking distance of a BTS or MRT station, and in a neighborhood with shops and restaurants nearby.
+In Thailand, "comfortable" generally means a well-maintained one-bedroom or two-bedroom condo of at least 35 to 55 square meters, in a building with a pool, gym, and security, located within walking distance of a BTS or MRT station.

 What can I get with a $200k budget in Thailand as of 2026?